Massive forest fire in Greece still burning for 7th day | Science-Environment

 The smoke and ash from the fire on Evia, a rugged island of forests and coves almost touching the Greek mainland, blocked out the sun, turning the sky orange as the blaze rampaged across the northern part of the island.

+The heat, coming amid what has already been a particularly hot summer, has turned Greece's forests, including large areas of easily flammable pine trees, into bone-dry tinderboxes.

-Other big fires have been burning forests and farmland in the southern Greek region of the Peloponnese, while a major blaze that burned through homes, businesses, and forests on the northern fringes of Athens was on the wane.
+Other big fires have been burning forests and farmland in the southern Greek region of the Peloponnese, while a major blaze burned into the northern suburbs of Athens and Mount Parnitha national park on the fringes of the capital was on the wane.
+Firefighting efforts continued in Parnitha, where French, Israeli and Cypriot firefighters were helping their Greek colleagues.
 The wildfires have stretched Greece's firefighting capabilities to the limit, and the government has appealed for help from abroad.
-More than 20 countries in Europe and the Mideast have responded, sending planes, helicopters, vehicles, and manpower.
+More than 20 countries in Europe and the Middle East have responded, sending planes, helicopters, vehicles, and manpower.

+Greece's foreign minister, Nikos Dendias, tweeted Monday he had spoken to his Russian counterpart and asked whether Russia could send a second Beriev Be-200 firefighting plane to Greece.
+So far Greece has leased one such aircraft, the largest operating in the Greek fires.

-But many residents and local officials have complained of a lack of firefighters, and some have taken to calling into Greek television networks to appeal for help, particularly from water-dropping planes and helicopters.
+Despite the help, many residents and local officials have complained of a lack of firefighters, and some have taken to calling into Greek television networks to appeal for help, particularly from water-dropping planes and helicopters.
 "We were completely forsaken.
-There were no fire brigades, there were no vehicles, nothing!" said David Angelou, who had been on Evia in the seaside village of Pefki and left the island by ferry to the mainland harbor of Arkitsa Sunday night.
+There were no fire brigades, there were no vehicles, nothing!"
+David Angelou, who had been on Evia in the seaside village of Pefki, said Sunday night after leaving the island by ferry to the mainland harbor of Arkansas.

 ''You could feel the enormous heat, there was also a lot of smoke.
 You could see the sun, a red ball, and then, nothing else around," he said.

 "The situation is improving," Agriculture and Forestry Minister Bekir Pakdemirli said late on Sunday.
 "It is too soon to say the fires are under control, but we are reaching that point."
+Wildfires were also burning in southern Italy and in Montenegro in the Balkans, where a large fire in the Malo Brdo district of the capital Podgorica came close to houses.
 On Evia overnight, residents and firefighters managed to save most of the village of Pefki, on the island's northern tip, where fast-moving flames entered the outskirts Saturday evening and destroyed at least one home.
 A ferry that had been sent to Pefki to potentially evacuate people by sea turned into a temporary shelter for those residents of that and other nearby villages who didn't have the means to flee toward north Evia's main harbor of Aidipsos, or who wanted to remain near their homes so they could return and check on them whenever it was safe to do so.

 Monday morning found dozens of residents, many with their pets, sleeping on chairs on the ferry, or the lounge chairs of Pefki's pebble beach.
 Most of the surrounding villages had been left without power and running water due to the fire.